dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Challenge-Projects/1-Viva_Las_Vegas.md

 ### Sic Bo

-Sic bo ("dice pair") is a dice game of Chinese origin, now available in many American casinos that cater to Asian gamers.
+Sic bo ("precious dice") is a dice game of Chinese origin, now available in many American casinos that cater to Asian gamers.
 The game is similar to craps: players roll three dice and bet on the outcome.

 There are a wide variety of possible bets, but the two most common wagers in sic bo are "big" and "small".